Resaki1/qwik-projektarbeit/README.md

 ## Benefits

 - Great performance out of the box
+  - Very fast page refreshes and navigations, because both JS and CSS are serialized and baked into the HTML -> HTML is pre-rendered on the server and can then be cached
 - Uses JSX -> great when coming from React
+- With QwikCity, server-functionality can be executed right on the web server without the need for an additional backend; code, types etc. for server and client can be written in the same file

 ## Drawbacks